BrianGilbert/OSXAegirInstaller/README.md

 OSXAegirInstaller
 =================

-This has been tested on 10.8.4, I expect it will work fine on 10.8.5 when that is released.
+This has been tested on Mountain Lion 10.8.4 & Mavericks 10.9 DP5, I expect it will work fine on 10.8.5 when that is released.
-It doesn't work on Mavericks 10.9 at this stage, as I'm waiting on a fix to homebrew-php.

 __Warning:__ I have tested this script extensivley on a clean install of OSX, but I take no responsability for anything that happens to your computer using the script.